Unbabel/replicant/README.md

 ##### Using the javascript driver
 The following API is exposed by the javascript driver in order to perform HTTP calls and logging:
 * `replicant.Log(string)` log messages from the javascript test on the replicant server log.
-* `replicant.NewResponse()` create a new response object to be returned as a result of the test, which should be modified accordingly to reflect the tests results.
-The response must be returned as a serialized json object byt calling its bounded method `Response.JSON`, E.g. `return response.JSON()`.
+* `replicant.NewResponse()` create a new response object to be returned as a result of the test, which should be modified accordingly to reflect the test result.
+The response must be returned as a serialized JSON object by calling its bounded method `Response.JSON`, E.g. `return response.JSON()`.

 Response type attributes:
 ```js